KerryPearn/ver_dir/README.md

-# Hello GitHub
+# Hello Brilliant GitHub

-This is a README.md file that will be used to describe this repository on GitHub.
+This is a README.md file that will be used to describe this repository on GitHub

-Extra line text added to copy of README.md in cloned repository
+This is an extra line of text added to the copy of README.md in the cloned repository

-Extra extra line added to original README.md in original repository